Paul Gauguin (ship)

 MS Paul Gauguin is a cruise ship that was completed in 1997.
 It primarily operates in the South Pacific.
 Paul Gauguin Cruises is headquartered in Bellevue, Washington.

-During the COVID-19 pandemic, the ship did not sail for some time but resumed operations on 18 July 2020 for local residents and on 29 July for international guests, with reduced occupancy.

-A news report on 3 August 2020 stated that COVID-19 virus had been detected on the ship while it was in Papeete, Tahiti; passengers were required to stay in their cabins.
-As of that date, the ship was operated by the Ponant Company under the branding Paul Gauguin Cruises, The capacity was stated to be 318 guests plus a crew of 216.
-The ship had been modified to use a "cleaner" fuel: LS MGO – Low-Sulphur Marine Gas Oil and the company planned "to offset 150 percent of its carbon emissions".
-The company's web site discussed renovations that had been completed.

 Description

 Paul Gauguin is 504 ft long with a beam of 72 ft and a draft of 17.1 ft.
 The cruise ship has a gross tonnage (GT) 19,200 and is powered by a diesel-electric system giving the vessel a maximum speed of 18 kn.
 The ship has seven passenger decks and capacity for 318 guests.
 Paul Gauguin has a crew of 216.
 In 2019, it was announced that the vessel would be renovated to use low-sulphur marine gas oil instead of heavy marine fuel.

 Career

 The vessel was constructed by Chantiers de l'Atlantique in St. Nazaire, France.
 The cruise ship was launched on 25 April 1997 and completed and delivered on 1 December 1997 to Services et Transports Tahiti of Mata-Utu, French Polynesia.
 The ship was christened at Port Everglades, Florida on 18 December and sailed for the Pacific the following day.

-Originally registered in France, the ship's registry was changed to The Bahamas until July 2020, when new owner Ponant re-registered the ship in Wallis & Futuna thus returning the ship to sail under the flag of France.
+Originally registered in France, the ship's registry was changed to the Bahamas until July 2020, when new owner Ponant re-registered the ship in Wallis & Futuna thus returning the ship to sail under the flag of France.